This apricot cake, upside-down style, is probably the best and easiest apricot recipe you could make. Definitely my favorite one!

-How to make an upside-down apricot cake?
+How to make apricot cake?

 Butter and sugar layer